romainchapou/confiture.nvim/README.md

 - The commands defined in your `project.conf` file will be directly executed by neovim commands.
 This has a few impacts:
     - `%` to specify the current file, and other vim shortcuts, will work.
     - The shell used will be depend of your vim configuration (probably the one used to start vim).
-Note that if your shell happens to be something other than `bash` or `zsh`, the detection of a successful build used in `@build_and_run` may not work.

 - As commands and string variable values are given by `"` delimited strings, you have to escape the quotes (`\"`) if you want literal `"` characters in your variables/commands.
 Every other character will be interpreted as is, including any `\` not followed by a `"`.